Apostolic Nunciature to Kuwait

 The Apostolic Nunciature to Kuwait is an ecclesiastical office of the Catholic Church in Kuwait.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The Apostolic Nuncio to Kuwait is usually also the Apostolic Nuncio to Bahrain, Qatar, Yemen and Apostolic Delegate to the Arabian Peninsula upon his appointment to said nations.